SKGB1187/260403Project/readme.md

   Your browser does not support the video tag.
 </video>

-If you would like to test the full capabilities of the application for yourseld, please follow the instructions given in the *Setup for Application outside of Render Deployment* section below.
+If you would like to test the full capabilities of the application for yourself, please follow the instructions given in the *Setup for Application outside of Render Deployment* section below.
 This will walk you through creating your own application with Spotify in order to use this codebase and run the application utilizing your own credentials.

 ## Standard User Flow